Nathy Peluso

-Distinguished for her theatrical personality onstage, and her fusion of hip hop, soul, and world music, Peluso's popularity expanded after collaborating with Bizarrap on "Nasty Girl", achieving commercial success and social media virality in Latin America.
+Distinguished for her theatrical personality onstage, and her fusion of hip-hop, soul, and world music, Peluso's popularity expanded after collaborating with Bizarrap on "Bzrp Music Sessions, Vol. 36" (2020), achieving commercial success and social media traction in Latin America.
 She has also collaborated with Christina Aguilera, Karol G, and C. Tangana, with the latter one's duet "Ateo" debuting atop the Spanish charts.

-Peluso's artistry has been awarded four Premios Gardel and a Latin Grammy Award out of six nominations, including Best New Artist, among many others.
+Peluso's artistry has been awarded six Premios Gardel, one Premio Odeón and five Latin Grammys out of fourteen nominations, including Best New Artist, among many others.

 Early life

-Peluso was born in 1995 in Luján, Argentina and was raised in the Saavedra neighbourhood in Buenos Aires.
-While growing up she listened to a variety of artists like Ella Fitzgerald and Ray Charles, as well as artists such as João Gilberto, Ray Barretto or Atahualpa Yupanqui.
-She has Italian ancestry.
+Peluso was born on 12 January 1995, in Luján, Argentina.
+She is the first daughter of Hernán Peluso, a psychologist, and Laura Raquel Melano, an English-language teacher and children books writer.
+Her younger sister named Sofía is a rapper, who performs using the stage name Sofía Gabanna.
+Peluso has Italian ancestry.
+After living shortly in Luján, her mother's hometown, she was raised in the Saavedra neighborhood in Buenos Aires.
+While growing up she listened to a variety of artists like Ella Fitzgerald and Ray Charles, as well as artists such as João Gilberto, Ray Barretto, or Atahualpa Yupanqui.
+Peluso said that she was nicknamed "Nati" when growing up but later changed it to "Nathy" for her musical career.

-In 2004, at 9 she emigrated to Spain with her family.
+In 2004, at nine Peluso immigrated to Spain with her family due to the Argentine great depression.
 She first resided in Alicante.
-At the age of 16, she began to perform at hotels and restaurants in Torrevieja, mainly performing classic songs by Frank Sinatra, Etta James or Nina Simone.
-As a teenager she began uploading versions to her YouTube channel.
-She moved to Murcia shortly after, where she entered the city's local university to study a degree in Audiovisual Communication.
-After leaving the degree program, she moved to Madrid to study Fine Arts at the King Juan Carlos University.
-She specialized in Pedagogy of Visual Arts and Dance.
+She practiced rhythmic gymnastics for nine years as a child, though she left due to negative comments from teachers about her weight.
+At the age of 16, she began to perform at hotels and restaurants in Torrevieja, mainly performing classic songs by Frank Sinatra, Etta James and Nina Simone.
+As a teenager, she began uploading versions to her YouTube channel.
+She moved to Murcia shortly after, where she entered the city's local university to study for a degree in audiovisual communication.
+After leaving the degree program, she moved to Madrid to study fine arts at the King Juan Carlos University.
+She specialized in pedagogy of visual arts and dance.
 While studying, she worked in the hospitality industry as a waitress at VIPS and Domino's Pizza, among others.
 After leaving her studies, she moved to Barcelona, where she currently resides.

-In 2017 she began to dedicate herself completely to music with the release of her first mixtape Esmeralda.
+Additionally, she also wrote instant poetry as an income, which caused her an interest in hip-hop music after meeting producers of the genre.